Porsha Williams Makes Fun Of Fiancé Dennis McKinley’s Clothes In Preview From Spin-Off Show

-Porsha Williams’ new reality show, Porsha’s Having A Baby, looks like it’s going to have just as much drama as the Real Housewives Atlanta.
-Porsha shared an early glimpse of the show on her Instagram page and the clip shows the reality TV star arguing with her fiance Dennis McKinley.
+Porsha Williams’ new reality show, Porsha’s Having A Baby, looks like it’s going to have just as much drama as the Real Housewives of Atlanta.
+Porsha shared an early glimpse of the show on her Instagram page and the clip shows the reality TV star arguing with her fiance, Dennis McKinley.
 In the video, their main source of conflict is the fact that he’s living in her home but most of his belongings are in the basement.
 Porsha contends that instead of moving his stuff upstairs, he should get rid of some of it instead.

 “Babe are you still wearing this?” she asks, as they walk through his makeshift “closet.”
 “Babe, you’ve got room to purge.”